JaredBlair2/FirstClass_Interior/README.md

 # First class Interior

 This company is well-known for delivering high-quality interior design solutions for a variety of locations, including houses, restaurants, schools, offices, and casinos.
 Captivate Interiors is looking for a more dynamic and user-friendly website.
 The company's goal is to sell their products and services across the country in order to reap further benefits.

+First Class Interiors owns all rights to this code, which may be distributed and utilised.

 ## Authors